INTEGRATING HYPNOSIS, MINDFULNESS & CBT

 However an NLP-based approach taught in the UK has also been called “cognitive hypnotherapy”.
 This is unfortunate as it causes considerable confusion for the public and other therapists because the NLP-based use of the term has no reference to the work of Albert Ellis or Aaron Beck, who formulated the initial model of cognitive therapy upon which “cognitive hypnotherapy” is based, nor does it reference the use of hypnosis within behavioural therapy (predating Ellis and Beck) or any later developments in the field of cognitive therapy ( 3rd wave approaches).

 We offer a one week Certificate in Evidence-Based Hypnotherapy or a three week Diploma in Cognitive Behavioural Hypnotherapy course.

 Terms like “Advanced Hypnotherapy” don’t really have any particular meaning or standards.
-The feedback that we get is that our training course is advanced compared to most others on offer.
+The feedback that we get is that our course is advanced hypnotherapy training compared to most others on offer.